Clinical summary guide

 Typically, serum LH, FSH and SHBG will be supressed.
 Serum testosterone levels will vary.
 High levels will be obtained if testosterone administration is recent.

-Low levels will occur if synthetic androgens, which are not detected by testosterone immunoassays, are used, or during the withdrawal phase when hypogonadotrophic hypogonadism is induced.
+Low testosterone levels will occur if synthetic androgens, which are not detected by testosterone immunoassays, are used, or during the withdrawal phase when hypogonadotrophic hypogonadism is induced.

 Medical history

-Psychological signs of androgen abuse
+Psychological signs of non-prescribed androgen use

-Adverse effects of androgen abuse
+Adverse effects of non-prescribed androgen use

-Management of androgen abuse
+Management of non-prescribed androgen use

 Treatment usually requires a multidisciplinary approach involving the combined efforts of the general practitioner, endocrinologist and psychologist.